What is Multi-Touch Attribution?

 Data Deprecation is Causing Major Challenges for Multi-Touch Attribution

-Much has been written about the consumer data privacy changes being made in the industry today with Apple’s major change to user tracking in iOS 14.5 and Google’s upcoming Topics initiative.
-Most of the industry discussion has been focused on the fact that these changes are making 1:1 ad targeting and personalization much more difficult, and these are truly significant disruptions to marketers who have relied on these techniques to boost ad performance.
-But lost in this conversation is that fact that these privacy changes also disrupt Multi-Touch Attribution, make it far less accurate, and limit the future viability of MTA solutions.
+Much has been written about the consumer data privacy changes reshaping the industry, from Apple’s App Tracking Transparency (ATT) in iOS 14.5 to Google’s evolving Privacy Sandbox initiatives.
+Most discussions have focused on how these changes are making 1:1 ad targeting and personalization much more difficult—posing major challenges for marketers who have relied on these techniques to boost ad performance.
+However, an often-overlooked consequence is that these privacy changes are also severely disrupting Multi-Touch Attribution (MTA), making it far less accurate and limiting its future viability.

 How to Future-Proof Marketing Attribution?